simhaonline/mmv/README.md

 # Troubleshooting

-If the script fails to sign the tls certificate, it's likely that OpenSMTPD and Dovecot will show up as failed.
+If the script fails to sign the TLS certificate, it's likely that OpenSMTPD and Dovecot will show up as failed.
 In most cases just getting the certificate will fix them because they are just failing to load them.